With this in mind, setting clear and transparent expectations both within your organisation and with the agency becomes imperative.

 The Initial Stages

 As we start discussing a potential project, we feel full honesty and transparency is key.
-Clients are always under pressure to launch their new digital solution “yesterday” and at the lowest prices.
-This is where we have to think both about the client’s well being but also the benefit of our own organisation.
+Clients are often under pressure to launch their new digital solution “yesterday” and at the lowest prices.
+This is where we have to think both about the client’s well being but also about the benefit of our own organisation.

 - provide a clear idea of costs and payment terms (be business wise but offer options)

-- work together on crafting the contracts and NDA (let them know their secrets are in the “vault”)
+- work together on crafting contracts and NDA (let them know their secrets are in the “vault”)

 - explain the processes, technologies and methodologies you use (never hide behind strange abbreviations and industry jargon – speak human)

-- share the timeline, make it visual and clear and explain why it must be respected by both sides (show milestones and which deliverables they can expect at each stage)
+- share the timeline, make it visual and clear, and explain why it must be respected by both sides (show milestones and which deliverables they can expect at each stage)

 During the Production Stage

-Based on the approved design, the client is obviously expecting that the agency team is working on the development side but there is no excuse for the agency to disappear here.
+Based on the approved design, the client is obviously expecting that the agency team is working on the development side, but there is no excuse for the agency to disappear here.
 A simple pop in call to reassure the client things are going well and to discuss their other activities will go a long way.

 After We Have Launched

 Occasional check-ins on how the solution is helping them and proactive ideas on how to improve the solution will be beneficial for both sides.
-In fact, this is a perfect situation where the client went into the partnership with certain expectations and then the agency delivers on not only those expectations but also the unexpected (the good kind of surprise).

 Don’t Forget the Secret Sauce

 In the end, it all comes down to creating a genuine connection.
 How do you do that?
-Well, all humans appreciate a fair, honest and professional approach, if you set this as a standard in your organisation you will not only be perceived as someone who delivers (fulfils expectations) but also as someone who they absolutely want to work with.
+Well, all humans appreciate a fair, honest and professional approach, if you set this as a standard in your organisation, you will not only be perceived as someone who delivers (fulfils expectations) but also as someone who they absolutely want to work with.